Communication Enables Cooperation in LLM Agents: A Comparison with Curriculum-Based Approaches: Conclusion

 \section{Conclusion}

 We investigated two approaches to eliciting cooperation in multi-agent LLM systems.
-First, minimal "cheap talk" communication proved highly effective, increasing Stag Hunt cooperation from 0\% to 48.3\%.
+First, minimal "cheap talk" communication proved highly effective, increasing Stag Hunt cooperation from 0\% to 96.7\%.
 Second, we found that curriculum learning is fragile: our curriculum emphasizing defection-equilibrium games reduced performance by 27.4\%, with qualitative analysis revealing "learned pessimism" where agents overgeneralized lessons from short-horizon games.
 These findings suggest that simple communication protocols are effective for coordination problems, while curriculum-based approaches require careful design to avoid embedding counterproductive lessons.
+We also validated these findings on frontier models (GPT-4o, o1-preview), which showed identical patterns: 0\% cooperation without communication, perfect coordination with cheap talk (see Appendix~\ref{app:sota}).

 Future work should test alternative curricula beginning with coordination games, explore the role of lesson generation quality, and investigate whether fine-tuning (rather than in-context learning) can embed cooperative principles more robustly.
 For practitioners designing multi-agent systems, our results highlight both the power of communication channels and the critical importance of curriculum design choices when teaching social behaviors.